k-one-o-two/add-test-ids-script/readme.md

 1) do `npm i`
 2)  * run it using `npm run start` or just `node add-test-ids.js`
     * run using custom a directory `npm run start:custom io-dir=../my/react-app`
-    * run using custom a directory & assign test-id's to all html tags `npm run start:custom io-dir=../my/react-app --all`
+    * assigning test-id's to all html tags
-    * or by changing variables `INPUT_FOLDER`, `OUTPUT_FOLDER` to point to your input & output destination (files can be overridden, so the input & output paths can be the same)
+`npm run start:custom io-dir=../my/react-app --all`
+    * overriding the default `data-test-id` attribute `npm run start:custom io-dir=../my/react-app --all customAttribute=test-id`
     * or you can copy-paste a `.jsx/.tsx` file to `/input` folder, then do `npm run start`

+___

+Of course, you can also change variables `INPUT_FOLDER`, `OUTPUT_FOLDER` to point to your input & output destination (files can be overridden, so the input & output paths can be the same)

 #### Example:
 >example file before: [input/exampleApp.component.tsx](input/exampleApp.component.tsx)